lacdr-tox/bartSeq/barcode_primer_design/README.md

     Find example FASTA file and example of primer plus setting files in `example-input-data`.

 ## Development
+>If you get any errors, you can check them by running FLASK_DEBUG.
 For development you want to set the environment variable `FLASK_DEBUG` to 1, enabling hot-reloading of your code changes.

 ### Running the webservice locally